faeb187/AnkhHistory/README.md

 npm i

 # deploy app
-./start.sh
+npm start
 ```

 ## ToDo

 - separate ANKH from its apps
-- change 'target' param to '$target' in all UIs
+- change 'target' param to '\$target' in all UIs
 - ui-update-lang per UI